A Guide to Exact, Counted, and Stipulated Values

 2. Exact Numbers by Counting

 When you count discrete, whole items, there is no uncertainty.
+You cannot have 3.7 students.
+Counted numbers have infinite significant figures and never limit your answer.

 Examples: 35 students, 4 atoms of hydrogen in CH<sub>4</sub>